 In 2012, we produced the Revelstoke Poverty Reduction Strategy – a detailed analysis of the true cost of living in Revelstoke, how poverty impacts the local economy, and what we could do about it.
-In September 2013, a local Poverty Reduction Working Group was struck.
+In September 2013, we produced an Action Plan and a local Poverty Reduction Working Group was struck.
 For the past number of years, implementation of the strategy has been a top priority.
-Check out our project summary (2018).
+Check out our project summary (to Feb 2020).

 In June 2019, the working group voted unanimously to spearhead and transition to ‘Vibrant Revelstoke – Affordability for All’ – a Collective Impact Initiative that will expand and deepen the work (see above).